vtex-apps/quickorder/docs/README.md

 ```

 Once Quickorder is added as a dependency, a new route called `/quickorder` will be automatically created for your store, creating the Quickorder custom page that allows bulk orders.

+This new page already contains a default template with all blocks exported by the `quickorder` app, meaning that the Quickorder page is ready to be rendered and no further actions are required.

+However, you can customize the Quickorder page overwriting the template by creating a brand new one as you wish.
+To do so, check the **Advanced configurations** section below.

+### Advanced configurations

 In order to define the Quickorder custom page UI, you must use the blocks exported by the app: